info201-au2018/a6-server-madross15/README.md

    in the
    book.

-   You should know how to log in remotely, copy the files between the server and your computer, and execute R scripts remotely.
+   You should know how to log in remotely, copy the files from your computer to the server and back, and your computer, and execute R scripts remotely.

 1. The data is located in `/opt/data`.
 There are three temperature-precipitation files.
 All have a similar structure.
-   You have to work with the middle-sized one (`temp_prec_small.csv.bz2`).
-Please don't use the large one (1960+) as processing that takes ~50% of the server's memory.
+   You have to work with the middle-sized one (`temp_prec_middle.csv.bz2`).
+Please don't use the huge one the days before the deadline as it will take ~50% of the server's memory.

+   Also: it includes 170M observations, so just `read.csv()` takes about 10 minutes.
+(You may check out the faster `fread()` function in _data.table_ package).

    From the command line, inspect the first few lines of data.
 This contains [NOAA data](https://www.esrl.noaa.gov/psd/data/gridded/data.UDel_AirT_Precip.html) for land surface temperature and precipitation.